MedGCN: Medication recommendation and lab test imputation via graph convolutional networks

-If an encounter includes a medication, there is an edge between the two nodes, the corresponding position of the adjacency matrix $A_{E\times M}$ is set to 1. \item There are no relations between nodes within the same type except the node itself.
-The adjacency matrices are all set as identity matrix. \end{itemize}
+If an encounter is ordered a medication, there is an edge between the two nodes, the corresponding position of the adjacency matrix $A_{E\times M}$ is set to 1.

+\item The connections between nodes of the same type are all self-connections, the corresponding adjacency matrices are all set as the identity matrix. \end{itemize}

 In practice, there could be more nodes, more types of medical entities, and more relations that can be incorporated into MedGraph.
 For example, if medication similarities are known, we could construct a $N_M\times N_M$ matrix to represent the relations between medications.
-However, such similarity information often requires external knowledge source that are not always available and may be subjective, thus we only consider the above 3 types of relations in this work.
-Also note that we did not use diagnosis code for two reasons.
-Diagnosis code often are recorded for billing purposes and may not reflect patients' true pathology.
+However, such similarity information often requires external knowledge sources that are not always available and may be subjective, thus we only consider the above 4 types of relations in this study.
+Note that we did not use diagnosis codes for two reasons.
+Diagnosis codes often are recorded for billing purposes and may not reflect patients' true pathology.
 Moreover, we want to make MedGCN more practically useful by not asking physicians to do the heavy lifting in diagnostic reasoning.
 Nevertheless, the diagnosis codes can be easily added to the MedGraph as a new node type for medication recommendation and lab test imputation.